8 Cars Struck By Gunfire In Shooting At Elk Grove Apartment Complex; No One Hurt

-ELK GROVE (CBS13) — Officers are investigating after a shooting left many cars damaged at an Elk Grove apartment complex early Tuesday morning.
+ELK GROVE (CBS13) — Police are asking for the public’s help tracking down the gunman after a shooting at an apartment complex in south Sacramento.

-The incident happened a little before 3 a.m. at the Bella Vista Apartments near Di Lusso Drive and Bruceville Road.
+Broken glass and a busted gate; bullets were flying at Bella Vista Apartments on Bruceville Road.

+“I parked right here so I was really nervous about it.
+My mom called and said you should check your car ‘cause there is glass everywhere,” said resident Brittany Williams.

 Crews cleanup after an overnight shooting damaged 8 cars at Bella Vista Apartments on Bruceville Rd in S. Sac. @CBSSacramento @GoodDaySac pic.twitter.com/QSUEFrhd1u